Josemiguelfernandez/antescollider/README.md

 - SC3plugins
     - https://supercollider.github.io/sc3-plugins/
-(For M1 you need to compile from sources)
+(For M1 you may need to compile from sources)
 - Flucoma
     - https://github.com/flucoma/flucoma-sc/releases (For M1 use nightly build release)

--vb Ugens
+- vb Ugens
     - https://github.com/v7b1/vb_UGens/releases

 4.- Run the install.sh script, it will put the content of SuperCollider_add folder into SuperCollider folder /Users/username/Library/Application\ Support/SuperCollider/ :